 II.
-9 AIR LAW (10.14)
+9 AIR LAW (II.3, 10.14)

 When flying over congested areas, persons, livestock or property, competitors must follow the restrictions issued by the FAA in the Event Waiver.
 Violation of this rule will result in a penalty.
 The entire contest area will have 8,000 ft.
 MSL as a maximum altitude (Blue PZ) during competition flights.
-This may be subject to change before or during the event by announcements by the Event Director.
+This may be subject to change before or during the event by announcements of the Championship Director.